ZeProgFactory/MediaPlayer/README.md

 A Xamarin.Forms sample how to use MediaPlayer is in this Git, but here are the  basics ...

 ### Initialization
-Before using the MediaPlayer you had to initialize it in the platform dependent project.
+Before using the MediaPlayer you should initialize it in the platform dependent project.

 Start by adding the using at the header of each concerned file ...
 ```csharp